melonproject-archive/documentation/chapters/exchanges.md

   uint orderExpirationTime)
 internal`

-This internal function withdraws the maker asset token from the water<b>melon</b> fund's vault, wrapping the maker token according to Ethfinex's wrapper registry.
+This internal function withdraws the maker asset token from the Melon fund's vault, wrapping the maker token according to Ethfinex's wrapper registry.
 &nbsp;

 `function constructOrderStruct(